Does Cloud

 The Cloud, an unseen network of servers, energy and labour - is made tangible, visible and audible.The works confront the vast systems that silently maintain our lives, datacenters that feed on our energy and attention and the dependent relationship we have, the systems behind each upload, generation and stream.

-Running alongside the two week show is a series of talks, workshops, discussions, film screenings and performances where visitors are invited to look deeper into the unsung systems shaping our lives, and reflect on the strange romance and hidden dependencies that define our connection to the cloud.
+Running alongside the two week show was a series of talks, workshops, discussions, film screenings and performances where visitors were invited to look deeper into the unsung systems shaping our lives, and reflect on the strange romance and hidden dependencies that define our connection to the cloud.

 As seen on: The Koppel Project